 - Be sure to drain the canned chickpeas in a colander and rinse them very well under cold water until clean.
 You may also wish to remove the skins before adding them to the pan (it’s a personal preference).

-- You can adjust the flavours in this recipe to taste.
-If you prefer more lemon flavour, increase the amount of lemon juice.
+- You can adjust the flavors in this recipe to taste.
+If you prefer more lemon flavor, increase the amount of lemon juice.
 If you like it more garlicky, add some additional minced garlic.
 If you like more heat, add some extra red pepper flakes.
 If you like more saltiness, add some extra feta.

 This is a great salad for meal prep.
 Make up a batch on a Sunday and enjoy it throughout the week.

-Place the cooled chickpea salad in an air-tight container in the fridge for up to four days.
+Place the room temperature chickpea salad in an airtight container in the fridge for up to four days.

 This salad is great to enjoy warm straight out of the pan, but it is delicious cold as well.
 If you prefer it warm, you can heat the salad through on the stovetop.